flynx/photobook/scripts/README.md

 #### Automatic template inferencing

-If no explicit template is defined (see next section) `make-images.sh` will try and infer a template based on the number of images in the spread directory, if that is not possible the it will build a spread from page templates based on the sequence of first two image/text files.
+If no explicit template is defined (see next section) `make-spreads.sh` will try and infer a template based on the number of images in the spread directory, if that is not possible the it will build a spread from page templates based on the sequence of first two image/text files.